-In Romania, Easter is celebrated according to the Julian Calendar used by the Eastern Orthodox Church rather than on the date used in Catholic, Protestant, and other Western churches, which use the Gregorian Calendar.
-“Orthodox Easter” often, but not always, occurs a little later in the year than does “non-Orthodox Easter.”
+Easter in Romania is celebrated according to the Julian Calendar used by the Eastern Orthodox Church, rather than on the date used in Catholic, Protestant, and other Western churches that use the Gregorian Calendar.
+“Orthodox Easter” often, but not always, occurs a little later in the year than does non-Orthodox Easter.

 |17 Apr||Mon||Orthodox Easter Monday|

 |5 May||Sun||Orthodox Easter Sunday|